NhatMinhPhan/NhatMinhPhan/README.md

 Greetings, I’m @NhatMinhPhan (he/him), and welcome to my GitHub profile.

 Currently, I'm a computer science major at York University.
 So far, I can somewhat manage Python, Java and some JavaScript/HTML programs.
-I'm looking forward to find more opportunities and ideas to put what I ahve learned so far in my major into practice.
+I'm looking forward to find more opportunities and ideas to put what I have learned so far in my major into practice.

 For inquiries about business or my GitHub repositories, contact nhatminh120767@gmail.com.